line/armeria/site/src/sphinx/index.rst

 Interactive web-based debug console
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 - Browse the list of available RPC operations
-- Invoke a RPC operation via a web form
+- Invoke an RPC operation via a web form
-- Share a RPC request with your colleagues so they can reproduce the problem easily
+- Share an RPC request with your colleagues so they can reproduce the problem easily

   - Just like sharing a cURL command, but works for RPC